Global Prep — 2018

 Application deadline: February 1, 2018

 Enjoy an eye-opening two-week adventure in Valladolid, a historic city to the north of Madrid.
 You’ll have the chance to take language lessons and explore cultural sites like palaces, castles, and Roman ruins.
 Practice your Spanish both in the classroom and around the dinner table while spending quality time with a local host family.
 Outside of class, you and your group will get to know the real Spain by meeting with students and sharing your experiences with them through English language tutoring.
 You'll also gain unique insight into contemporary global issues by volunteering with refugee children in the area.
-This is a once-in-a-lifetime opportunity to polish your language skills, make lasting friendships, and give back to the community!
+This is a once-in-a-lifetime opportunity to enhance your second language skills, make lasting friendships, and give back to the community!

 Your journey will begin in New York, where you’ll meet up with the rest of your group and travel with your Group Leader to Spain.
 When you arrive at the airport in Madrid, you’ll be greeted by AFS Staff or Volunteers.
 Then you’ll take a short trip to Valladolid and meet your Spanish host family.
 You’ll attend a welcome party with your whole group and enjoy a traditional Spanish merienda (snack) together.
 As you’re surrounded by Spain’s fun-loving culture, you can absorb the sights, sounds, and smells of your new home for the next two weeks.